Angelina Jolie Moving On? Dating A Hollywood A-Lister And Adopting Baby No. 7?

 Angelina Jolie is preparing to expand her family by one more!
-The actress allegedly wants to adopt baby number 7, and Brad Pitt doesn’t approve.
+The actress allegedly wants to adopt baby No. 7, and Brad Pitt doesn’t approve.
 Will this prolong their nasty divorce even longer?

 Hollywood Life reports that Jolie is secretly planning on adopting another child.
 The actress shares six children with Pitt — Maddox (15), Pax (13), Zahara (12), Shiloh (10), and twins Knox and Vivienne (8) — and wants to give them another sibling.
 Unfortunately, Pitt has doesn’t think this is a good time to add to the brood.